What is Vipassana

 Everyday is a new.Bringing yesterdays life situations (good or bad) to today is useless.
 It is finished.
 I’ve started to live everyday like I’m born again.
 I’ve started to feel the air more.
 I’ve started to savor my food more.
 While working out I’ve started to enjoy the pain that comes with weights.
 Life is becoming a fun game.

 Vipassana has reinforced the idea of gratitude.
 I recall how good lunch tasted every day during the course.
 I was so grateful I started picking up garbage when I would see it.
 I would sweep the bathrooms and front area everyday.
 I was just happy to be alive.
-Being alive is enough (Check out my article on gratitude).
+Being alive is enough.

 Vipassana taught me nothing, instead it helped me realize what was already here.
 For for the first time I feel I’ve experienced life.
 I will never be the same again.